talisma-cassoma/UnderWaterDrone-D-OceanLab/README.md

 knowing all that, we built one drone working under those limitations.

-this is a stable projet version that controls the bot with:<br>
+this is a stable projet version that we control the drone composed of:<br>
 - ESP32 CAM
 - Node MCU 1.0V
 - Diode Rectifier -